Feyerabend/cc/ch06/sec6.4.4/README.md

+---

 ### Popper's Falsificationism: The Philosophical Foundation

-This entire debugging methodology has many ites to *Karl Popper's philosophy of science*.
+This entire debugging methodology has many ties to *Karl Popper's philosophy of science*.

+* Popper, K. (1959). *The logic of scientific discovery*.
+London: Hutchinson.
+* Popper, K. (1972).
+Conjectures and refutations: the growth of scientific knowledge.
+(4. ed., (rev.)).
+London: Routledge & Kegan Paul.
+* Popper, K. & Schilpp, P.A.
+(1974).
+The philosophy of Karl Popper.
+(1. ed.)
+La Salle, Ill.: Open court.

 #### The Core Insight